kamyarothmanhamad/tuning_playbook/README.md

 ## Who is this document for?

+Target Audience:

-This document is for engineers and researchers (both individuals and teams) interested in **maximizing the performance of deep learning models**.
-We assume basic knowledge of machine learning and deep learning concepts.
+This playbook is designed for engineers and researchers, both individuals and teams, who want to get the most out of their deep learning models.
+We understand you might be new to deep learning, so we'll explain things clearly and provide additional context.

+What We Cover:

-Our emphasis is on the **process of hyperparameter tuning**.
-We touch on other aspects of deep learning training, such as pipeline implementation and optimization, but our treatment of those aspects is not intended to be complete.
+Our main focus is on hyperparameter tuning, which helps improve your model's performance.
+We'll also touch on other essential aspects of deep learning training, but we won't delve too deep into those areas.

+What We Assume:

-We assume the machine learning problem is a supervised learning problem or something that looks a lot like one (e.g. self-supervised).
-That said, some of the prescriptions in this document may also apply to other types of problems.
+We assume you have a basic understanding of machine learning concepts.
+While we'll focus on supervised learning problems (where you have labeled data), some of the techniques can be applied to other types of problems as well.

 ## Why a tuning playbook?